fingerprintjs/fingerprintjs/readme.md

 - `FingerprintJS.load({ delayFallback?: number }): Promise<Agent>`

     Builds an instance of Agent and waits a delay required for a proper operation.
+    We recommend calling it as soon as possible.
     `delayFallback` is an optional parameter that sets duration (milliseconds) of the fallback for browsers that don't support [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback);
     it has a good default value which we don't recommend to change.

 - `agent.get({ debug?: boolean }): Promise<{ visitorId: string, components: {/* ... */} }>`

     Gets the visitor identifier.
+    We recommend calling it later, when you really need the identifier, to increase the chance of getting an accurate identifier.
     `debug: true` prints debug messages to the console.
     `visitorId` is the visitor identifier.
     `components` is a dictionary of components that have formed the identifier;